-It is important to note that volunteer opportunities were mentioned as ways by which seniors can remain engaged in community life and not as a means of providing service to seniors.
+It is important to note that volunteer opportunities were referred to as ways seniors can remain engaged in community life and not as a means of providing service to seniors.

 Continued community engagement is intertwined with personal mobility and access to transportation.
-Lack of transportation and fear of driving in town at night were also mentioned as a major deterrent to participation in both cultural events and civic life:
+Lack of transportation and fear of driving in town at night were also mentioned as major deterrents to participation in both cultural events and civic life:

-"One of the things that I've been irked about the city is they seem to think that all life stops after the last bus at 6:15.
-I mean you know, if you're an activist and you want to go to City Hall meetings, you want to go to church for meetings, you want to go to the movies, you want to go visit friends, you want to go out to dinner or the gallery or whatever you want to do."
+"One of the things that I've been irked ... is they seem to think that all life stops after the last bus at 6:15. ...if you're an activist and you want to go to City Hall meetings, you want to go to church for meetings, you want to go to the movies, you want to go visit friends, you want to go out to dinner or the gallery, or whatever you want to do."

-"It's gotta be "Mozart on Wheels" ...culture on wheels...for hooking people up who want to go do things ...could the Mozart festival have a page on their website that was about people connecting to people who want rides and are willing to give rides?
-It works for the Mozart festival because it gives them more people"
+"It's gotta be 'Mozart on Wheels'...culture on wheels...for hooking people up who want to go do things...Could the Mozart festival have a page on their website that was about people connecting to people who want rides and are willing to give rides?
+It works for the Mozart festival because it gives them more people."

-For those who are house bound, engagement and connection are vital.
-The connection however needs to be respectful and meaningful:
+For those who are house-bound, engagement and connection are vital.
+The connection, however, needs to be respectful and meaningful.